 Fibroids: What you should know?

-Uterine fibroids are non-cancerous tumours that grow inside the female reproductive system.
+Uterine fibroids are non-cancerous tumors that grow inside the female reproductive system.
 It is made up of soft muscle cells which develop inside the uterus.
 It is also called as myomas or leiomyomas or fibromas.
-It can grow up to the size of a pea to the size of a grape fruit normally.
+It can grow up to the size of a pea to the size of a grapefruit normally.

 Fibroids are generally non-cancerous tumours made up of soft muscle cells.
 Neither it increases the risk of uterine cancer, nor does it lead to ovarian cancer.
 However, a very small percentage of fibroids may turn cancerous which is extremely rare.